 Credit Suisse Group AG and affiliates, along with other financial institutions, have been named in a consolidated putative civil class action complaint and complaints filed by individual plaintiffs relating to interest rate swaps, alleging that dealer defendants conspired with trading platforms to prevent the development of interest rate swap exchanges.
-The individual lawsuits were brought by TeraExchange LLC, a swap execution facility, and affiliates; Jave-lin Capital Markets LLC, a swap execution facility, which claim to have suffered lost profits as a result of defendants' alleged conspiracy.
-All interest rate swap actions have been consolidated in a multi-district litigation in the SDNY.
+The individual lawsuits were brought by TeraExchange LLC, a swap execution facility, and affiliates; Javelin Capital Markets LLC, a swap execution facility, and an affiliate; and trueEX LLC, a swap execution facility, which claim to have suffered lost profits as a result of defendants' alleged conspiracy.
+All interest rate swap actions have been consolidated in a multidistrict litigation in the SDNY.